Rom the Space Knight: Toy

 The original ROM toy in packaging, as released by Parker Brothers in 1979.

 "Rom" was co-created by Scott Dankman, Richard C. Levy, and Bryan Lawrence "Bing" McCoy (U.S. patent #4,267,551).
 It was sold to Parker Brothers and was the inspiration for the comic book series Rom: Spaceknight.
 The toy was originally named COBOL, after the programming language, but was later changed to Rom, after ROM (read-only memory), by Parker Brothers executives.

 The toy set a precedent for the game publishing company, which up until that time had only ever produced board games.
 As this was a new venture for the company, and given that electronic toys were still very new, a decision was made to produce the figure as cheaply as possible.
 As a result, the final product had few points of articulation, and twin red LEDs served as Rom's eyes instead of the originally envisioned green, which were more expensive to produce.

 Rom appeared in the corner box of the cover of Time magazine's December 10, 1979, issue.
 It was featured in the interior article, "Those Beeping, Thinking Toys", which decried Rom's lack of articulation and predicted it would "end up among the dust balls under the playroom sofa".

 Rom was licensed to Palitoy in the United Kingdom to extend the "Space Adventurer" line of Action Man, appearing in their 1980 catalog.
 Ultimately, the toy failed and only sold 200,000 to 300,000 units in the US, with creator McCoy blaming the failure on poor packaging and marketing.
 Parker Brothers subsequently abandoned the line.

-A new action figure of Rom was released for the 2017 San Diego Comic Con and at HasbroToyShop.com in limited quantities as part of the IDW Revolution set alongside figures of Jetfire (a repaint of the previously released Transformers Thrilling 30/Legends LG-07 Leader Class Jetfire figure), Roadblock, Action Man, Leoric, characters from the Micronauts, a Dire Wraith and Matt Trakker.
+A new action figure of Rom was released for the 2017 San Diego Comic-Con and at HasbroToyShop.com in limited quantities as part of the IDW Revolution set alongside figures of Jetfire, Roadblock, Action Man, Leoric, characters from the Micronauts, a Dire Wraith and Matt Trakker.

-In September 2024, The Loyal Subjects inked a deal with Hasbro to relaunch a host of legacy brands, including Rom the Space Knight.

-In January 2025, Hasbro announced the release of an 6-inch action figure of Rom, inspired by his appearance from the Marvel comic books, as part of their Marvel Legends product line.
+In 2024, The Loyal Subjects and Hasbro inked a deal to relaunch Rom the Space Knight.
+One year later, Hasbro launched a 6-inch action figure of Rom, inspired by his appearance from the Marvel comic books, as part of their Marvel Legends product line.